techidaily/site-audio-editing/source/_posts/new-top-8-best-daw-software-for-mac-fully-review-for-2024.md

 You can use the best music production software for MAC throughout the music creation process.
 From recording to [editing](https://tools.techidaily.com/wondershare/filmora/download/), mixing, arranging, and mastering, you may test the software for a smooth workflow.
 But the software isn’t possible for your use if you find yourself continually struggling with the best DAW for MAC or you need to consult the manual time and again.
 So, look back and check the other available best DAW software for MAC.
 Ensure that the potential DAW is compatible with your system.
 If you are not sure about the best ones, here are eight best music production software for MAC.

-## 8 Best DAW Software for MAC

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Nyp7-xVwqHA?si=XCuZbpKLFIdrGQQh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qn1XkPJde9Y?si=i6ZJARXO8sJhy2FV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## 8 Best DAW Software for MAC

 ### 1\.
 [Apple Logic Pro](https://www.apple.com/logic-pro/)